-With the opportunity for a new beginning in 2019, now is the time to consolidate your debt.
+With a new year comes new opportunities.
+Make this the year you reach financial freedom, and make the move to consolidate your debt.
 Though getting rid of debt can be a tall task, choosing a plan is the first step on your way to success.
 Many plans require collateral, high-interest rates, fees and strict repayment schedules, which adds stress to an already stressful situation.
 Here are some tips about different debt consolidation scenarios, that can help you decide which solution is best for you.

 Borrowing from Friends and Family